ndevlin/RobbingTheBirdsNest/README.md

 ## Game Documentation

 ### User Guide

+#### Hardware/Software Requirements
+Windows 7 or higher, 64-bit.
+Quad-core Intel or AMD processor, 2.5 GHz or faster.
+NVIDIA GeForce 470 GTX or AMD Radeon 6870 HD series card or higher.
+8 GB RAM or more.
+HTC Vive or HTC Vive Pro
+Steam VR installed and configured

+### **Setup and Configuration**
+* Step 1: Connect the Vive virtual reality headset to your computer and start up Steam VR; make sure everything is tracking and properly configured.

+* Step 2: Use SteamVR Room Set Up to setup the virtual reality environment’s boundary; the game assumes you have a minimum of a 3 meter by 3 meter space (ideally 5m X 5m) in which to play the game as you will physically be moving around in this space.
+The game is designed to use close to the maximum amount of the Vive's space (limited by the Vive's cord).
+Additionally, creating a rectangular boundary is preferable, as this will minimize the blue VR boundaries becoming visible and distracting the player during the game.

+* Step 3: Run the game executable file.
+If necessary, the Bird can use the I, J, K, L keys to reposition the starting location of the Worm i.e. the Worm's relative position in the virtual room.

+* Step 4: Select difficulty level by pressing the T key, the 1 key, the 2 key, or the 3 key

+* Step 5: The Worm can exit the Lobby and enter the first room by moving towards the green door and pressing the trigger

+* Step 6: The game begins and the timer starts!
+Don't get caught!

+### Backstory

+**Mission Debrief for agent Worm:**
+You are a special operations agent, code name Worm, and your mission is to extract an item of great value in a heavily guarded building.
+You will work with another special ops agent, code name Bird, who will give you both verbal directions and operate an infrared light visible only to you through the use of your headset to guide your path to the target location.
+Inside the vaults, you need to avoid the patrolling surveilance robots at all costs.
+You will have to coordinate with the Bird closely in order to navigate your way to the target location safely.

+**Mission Debrief for agent Bird:**
+You are a special operations agent, code name Bird, and your mission is to help another special ops agent, code name Worm, to extract a top secret item in a heavily guarded building.
+You will not enter the building yourself; instead, you will provide verbal information to agent Worm and operate an infrared light to help him/her navigate in darkness based on the high level overview you have of the vault's layout.
+Thus, your goal is to work closely with agent Worm and guide him/her through the vault, to the treasure, and back out without being detected by the robots.

 #### Basic Operational and Constitutive Rules
 * Both players collaborate with each other with the objective of the "Worm" retrieiving a treasure from the target room.
 The Worm must go to the target room, pick up the treasure, and place it back on the lobby's table, without being detected by the robots.
 The players win the game the moment the Worm places the treasure on the table inside the lobby.
 * The Worm has limited visibility due to a lack of light (amount of visibility depends on the level of difficulty).
 The Bird will operate a light helping the Worm overcome this difficulty.
 The Worm will be sent back to the lobby if he or she is detected by the robots and will have to restart from the lobby.